oracle-devrel/cd3-automation-toolkit/docs/faq.md

   - Specify the filter - prefix of the instances or specific AD to export.
   - Once the execution completes, take a backup of the files generated for instances in out directory( *<customer\_name\>\_instances.     tfvars* and _tf\_import\_cmds \_instances\_nonGF.sh_) and a backup of the 'Instances' tab of the Input CD3 Excel Sheet.
   - Repeat steps from 1 to 4 to export next set of Instances using another filter.
-  - Once you export all the required instances using multiple filters, move the files from backup to the out directory and then execute all the shell scripts generated for Instances.
+  - After exporting all the required instances using multiple filters, move the files from backup to the out directory, and then execute all the shell scripts generated for instances.
 Consolidate the data of exported instances from the Excel sheet backups.

 **6. How do I delete a compartment from OCI using the toolkit?**